Charles Gibson

-Charles deWolf Gibson (born March 9, 1943) is an American broadcast television anchor, journalist and podcaster.
-Gibson was a host of Good Morning America from 1987 to 1998 and again from 1999 to 2006, and the anchor of World News with Charles Gibson from 2006 to 2009.
+Charles deWolf Gibson (born March 9, 1943) is an American broadcast television anchor, journalist, and podcaster.
+Gibson was a host of Good Morning America from 1987 to 1998 and again from 1999 to 2006, and the anchor of ABC World News from 2006 to 2009.

 In 1965, Gibson worked as the news director for Princeton University's student-run radio station, a radio producer for RKO, and a reporter for local television stations.
 In 1975, he joined ABC News, where he worked as a general assignment reporter and a correspondent from Washington, D.C.

 Early life and education

 Gibson was born on March 9, 1943, in Evanston, Illinois, to Georgianna Law and Burdett Gibson, and is a great-nephew of graphic artist Charles Dana Gibson.
-He grew up in Washington, D.C. and attended the Sidwell Friends School, a private college-preparatory school in Washington.
+He grew up in Washington, D.C., and attended the Sidwell Friends School, a private college-preparatory school in Washington.

 In 1965, Gibson graduated with an A.B. in history from Princeton University, where he was News Director for WPRB-FM, the university radio station, and a member of Princeton Tower Club.
 Gibson completed a senior thesis titled "The Land and Capital Problems of Pre-Famine Ireland."
 In 1966, he served in the United States Coast Guard.